Sunday, February 24, 2013

 - Arabella has been sold, and let me tell you a story.
 But first, let me backtrack a bit.

-- Centurion is her original name, a 90' two masthead schooner designed by Frank McLear of McLear and Harris.
-She was of massive proportion for the time, and massively built-in aluminum by Palmer-Johnson The problem was the lack of stability inherently built within her, from top to bottom with heavy scantlings far beyond the norms.
-She sailed a few years before a remedy had to be found out in the way of an elongated wing keel.
-The modification was designed in England, I have no report if the change made any difference in stiffness.
+- Centurion is her original name, a 90 two-masthead schooner designed by Frank McLear of McLear and Harris.
+She was of massive proportions for the time, and massively built in aluminum by Palmer-Johnson.
+The problem was the lack of stability inherently built within her, from top to bottom, with heavy scantlings far beyond the norms.
+She sailed a few years before a remedy had to be found in the way of an elongated wing keel.
+The modification was designed in England; I have no report if the change made any difference in stiffness.
 Except for the rest of the story.

-- What happened is that the boat is in Fort Lauderdale next to an aluminum 86' Powerboat which caught fire.
+- What happened is that the boat is in Fort Lauderdale next to an aluminum 86' Powerboat, which caught fire.
 Burning in the inferno, consuming the boat right to her waterline.
-Next Centurion tried to get out of her slip but the wings on the keel prevented her to move, getting stuck to the bottom.
-Soon, herself was in flame, the whole port side starting to meltdown along with the masts, rigging, and pilothouse.
-Firemen arriving on the scene broke portholes and soon she was flooded and listing alarmingly.
-Only the keel anchored like a plow prevented her from capsizing.
+Next, Centurion tried to get out of her slip, but the wings on the keel prevented her from moving, getting stuck to the bottom.
+Soon, she was on fire, the whole port side starting to melt down along with the masts, rigging, and pilothouse.
+Firemen arriving on the scene broke portholes, and soon she was flooded and listing alarmingly.
+Only the keel, anchored like a plow, prevented her from capsizing.
 So, this is the situation.
 And this is the rest of the story.

--I learned about the boat, listed as a wreck in the publication Boats and Harbors without thinking too much about it.
-Then the phone rung; Don Glassie at the other end of the line.
+-I learned about the boat, listed as a wreck in the publication Boats and Harbors, without thinking too much about it.
+Then the phone rang; Don Glassie at the other end of the line.
 A good friend, a great person, and an entrepreneur of the first caliber.
-The conversation went something like this: " Yves-Marie, I might have a project...but you are going to say; you are not interested...Me.
+The conversation went something like this: " Yves-Marie, I might have a project...but you are going to say, you are not interested...Me.
 Why would you say such a thing if you do not tell me what this is all about?
 DG.
 Well, this is about a boat.
 Me.
-Ok. so much I already figured it out.
+Ok, so much I already figured it out.
 DG.
 But, you may not want to do it!
 You had to know Don to follow this kind of dialogue.
 You can tell that by then, I am very intrigued.
-S0.oo! it came about the schooner Centurion or rather the sad state of an affair she was in.
+S0.oo!
+It came about the schooner Centurion, or rather, the sad state of an affair she was in.

 -Intermezzo.
-It just happened that I had the blueprints plans for the boat.
-Having received them from the original owner of Centurion for whom I designed the successor, an 83' brigantine.
-They came handy as we are going to see.
+It just happened that I had the blueprints for the boat.
+Having received them from the original owner of Centurion, for whom I designed the successor, an 83' brigantine.
+They came in handy as we are going to see.

-- The next thing, Don, J.T, his right-hand man and myself are flying down to Florida to inspect the wreck.
+- The next thing, Don, J.T, his right-hand man, and I are flying down to Florida to inspect the wreck.
 And a wreck she is.
-In the survey of the vessel, what I remember the most is going down the engine room with water over the Caterpillar, the collapse of anything above the waterline, especially on one side and the thrown down pieces of mast and rigging.
-It did not take long to realize that at best, the boat had to be re-plated, rebuilt, re-rigged, re sailed, and the rest.
+In the survey of the vessel, what I remember the most is going down the engine room with water over the Caterpillar, the collapse of anything above the waterline, especially on one side, and the thrown down pieces of mast and rigging.
+It did not take long to realize that, at best, the boat had to be re-plated, rebuilt, re-rigged, re-sailed, and the rest.
 That is not where it stopped.
-Don announced that in reality, from where we were, what he wants is to enlarge the boat to an unknown dimension.
+Don announced that, in reality, from where we were, what he wanted was to enlarge the boat to an unknown dimension.
 Gulp!

-- Big meeting. the same evening at the Avalon Hotel in South Beach Miami (Don owns the place), we had an outside table of about twelve people and I was struggling in my mind about everything.
-I had the responsibility of making the decision to the viability of the project, the object of trying to resurrect a total write off of a boat, in consideration of the money, the time, the cost, the "modification", the unknown, but it was to no avail.
+- Big meeting.
+The same evening at the Avalon Hotel in South Beach, Miami (Don owns the place), we had an outside table of about twelve people, and I was struggling in my mind about everything.
+I had the responsibility of making the decision on the viability of the project, the object of trying to resurrect a total write-off of a boat, in consideration of the money, the time, the cost, the "modification", the unknown, but it was to no avail.
 It is going to be a "blast" Don said.
 And so be it.
 Except for the next thing coming from Don's mouth.
-"I think we can do it in six months' time".
-Of course I remained silent, there was just nothing more to say about this crazy day and even crazier scheme.
+"I think we can do it in six months".
+Of course, I remained silent; there was just nothing more to say about this crazy day and even crazier scheme.

-- The next morning we drove to Fort Lauderdale to conclude the transaction.
-Came a woman lawyer, representing the insurance company, and Don with a very flat envelop to exchange hands.
+- The next morning, we drove to Fort Lauderdale to conclude the transaction.
+A woman lawyer, representing the insurance company, and Don, with a very flat envelope to exchange hands.
 I do not know to this day if the closing was made over US$1.00; 50K or 500.000.00 or what?
-But the Ninety feet Brigantine Schooner Centurion was his.
+But the ninety-foot Brigantine Schooner Centurion was his.

 - Back on the drawing board, the first try was to go for a 35' extension.
-After calculating all the volume admissible up to the 100 Tonnes limit, then came Dan Blachly.
-A Naval Architect specializing in commercial tonnage showed a few tricks to compartment the boat with tanks in such a way that we were able to stretch the boat to another 10'.
+After calculating all the volume admissible up to the 100-tonne limit, came Dan Blachly.
+A Naval Architect specializing in commercial tonnage showed a few tricks to compartmentalize the boat with tanks in such a way that we were able to stretch the boat to another 10'.
 All in all, the insertion of this "container" in the middle is 45'-5 1/2" long.

-- Hard to believe but, the transformation from a 2 masted to 3 masted schooner came relatively easy.
+- Hard to believe, but the transformation from a 2-masted to 3 3-masted schooner came relatively easily.
 Without changing the masts and rigging of Centurion, the location of the third mast fell smack in between the two.
-So here we are with a greatly enlarged small passenger vessel, flying the US flag because built by Palmer Jonhson in Wisconsin and offering cruises up and down the East Coast, adding winter in St. Thomas and summers in Newport.
-All of the above due to the vision of an extraordinary man, Don Glassie.
+So here we are with a greatly enlarged small passenger vessel, flying the US flag because built by Palmer Johnson in Wisconsin and offering cruises up and down the East Coast, adding winter in St. Thomas and summers in Newport.
+All of the above is due to the vision of an extraordinary man, Don Glassie.
+R.I.P.

 No comments: